Kingsland station: New Jersey Transit

 In 2021, it was revealed that once the new Lyndhurst train station was complete, Kingsland station would be closed.
 On August 14, 2024, NJ Transit held public hearings on the proposed closure, which would take effect in May 2025, following the opening of the rebuilt Lyndhurst station.
 NJ Transit proposed the closure since Kingsland's parking lot could not be expanded, its station infrastructure had deteriorated, and it is not ADA-accessible.
 The rebuilt Lyndhurst station would be relocated to be closer to the site of Kingsland station.
-The proposed closure was criticized for requiring an additional 0.8 mi walk for pedestrians and for the loss of the bus connection to the 76 bus route.
+The proposed closure was criticized for requiring an additional 0.8 mi walk for pedestrians and the loss of the bus connection to the 76 bus route.
 The station building would remain in use for storage.
 On November 14, 2024, the NJ Transit board voted to close the Kingsland station, effective when the new Lyndhurst station begins operations in 2025.

 Kingsland station closed on June 8, 2025 with the opening of the new Lyndhurst station.